-We’ve made every effort to keeps our costs to a minimum during this six day stay and the three days in Boston to offset the WiFi and beverage fees on the upcoming cruise which are typically close to US $900, CAD $986.
+We’ve made every effort to keep our costs to a minimum during this six-day stay and the three days in Boston to offset the WiFi and beverage fees on the upcoming cruise which are typically close to US $900, CAD $986.
 We’re actually, $600 under budgets expenses for Vancouver

 There’s never a day that passes that we aren’t in tune with our expenses.
 It is this diligence that allows us to continue on our journey without financial stress.
 For homeowners and renters worldwide this type of diligence may serve them well in keeping living costs within one’s means.

 |Dining outdoors on an upper floor in the Sheraton Wall Centre South Tower.|